Semi-Lagrangian schemes for linear and fully non-linear diffusion equations: Analysis of SL schemes

 \section{Analysis of SL schemes}

-In this section we prove that the SL scheme \eqref{FD} is consistent and monotone, and we present $L^\infty$-stability, existence, uniqueness, and convergence results for these schemes.
-In Section \ref{Sec:ErrBnd} we also give error estimates when $\mathcal B$ is a singleton and equation \eqref{E} is convex.
+In this section we prove that the SL scheme \eqref{FD} is consistent and $L^\infty$-stable, and in the case when the interpolation (and hence the scheme) is monotone, we present existence, uniqueness, and convergence results for the schemes.
+Error estimates are given in Section \ref{Sec:ErrBnd} for the monotone convex case.